USGS Forecast: Episode 51 Expected July 11-15

 2024-Present: Episodic Fountaining Cycle

-47 episodes (and counting) of lava fountaining from Halemaʻumaʻu, with Episode 48 forecast for May 22-26.
-The most well-documented episodic eruption in Hawaiian volcano history.
+49 episodes (and counting) of lava fountaining from Halemaʻumaʻu — the most episodic fountaining eruption ever recorded, surpassing Puʻu ʻŌʻō's 47 episodes.
+Episode 50 forecast for June 23-27.
 Also includes the June 2024 upper southwest rift zone eruption (8.5 hours) and September 2024 Nāpau Crater eruption (4 phases over 5 days).

 2020-2023: Summit Eruptions